skyzyx/resume/README.md

 # Ryan Parman

-**End-to-End Software Engineer:** Front-end web engineering, web-tier engineering, API design, distributed systems, micro-services, deployments, management of software lifecycles, and site reliability engineering.
+**End-to-End Software Engineer: Front-end web engineering, web-tier engineering, API design, distributed systems, micro-services, deployments, management of software lifecycles, and site reliability engineering.

+* <jobs@ryanparman.com>
+* (408) 310-7926

 ## Summary

 ### Professional Blurb

-“Ryan Parman is experienced at nearly every level of the web stack, from the “frontend to the backend, to the systems, servers, and ops.
-He is an engineer “who is fiercely passionate about the user experience and interaction of a “product.
-He inherently understands that the customer is the single most “valuable asset an organization can have, and is driven by the unrelenting “pursuit of customer-driven focus, ideals and user experience.”
+“Ryan Parman is experienced at nearly every level of the web stack, from the frontend to the backend, to the systems, servers, and ops.
+He is an engineer who is fiercely passionate about the user experience and interaction of a product.
+He inherently understands that the customer is the single most valuable asset an organization can have, and is driven by the unrelenting pursuit of customer-driven focus, ideals and user experience.”

 ### If we were having coffee…